 If considering such a setup, it’s crucial to ensure that the tanks are truly separate and that visual contact is minimal.
 Nevertheless, for the wellbeing of the bettas, more individualistic environments are recommended.

-Can 1 male and 2 female betta fish live together?
+2 female betta fish live together

 Male and female bettas should only cohabit under specific circumstances – primarily for breeding or temporary relocation during aquarium cleaning.